Space news. Bricks made from moon dust

 How do "moon bricks" work?

-Why is this important for space exploration?
+Why does this matter for space exploration?

-What are the advantages of the microwave firing method?
+What are the advantages of the microwave-firing method?

 What's next.

-Perhaps in the coming decades we will see the first “lunar cities” built from local materials using technologies like microwave firing of regolith.
+Perhaps in the coming decades we will see the first "lunar cities" built from local materials using technologies like the microwave firing of regolith.